 01 of 05

-In my mind, doing a walking tour during a visit to Shanghai is essential.
-You miss too much if you’re riding around on a bus and unless you have a guide, you’ll probably walk by a historic building and not even know it, due to the noodle shop that’s blocking the view of its Art Deco façade.
+A walking tour during a visit to Shanghai is the best way to see the city—you miss too much if you’re riding around on a bus and unless you have a guide, you’ll probably walk by a historic building and not even know it.
+Walking tours are offered by guides such as Mr. Dvir Bar-Gal, whose Jewish Heritage walking tours go through the former Ghetto.
+These guides' intimate knowledge of Shanghai’s Jewish history makes these tours a must-see attraction when in the city.

 02 of 05